klcox/Coding_Temple_Submissions/library_management_system/README.md

 - Author and Book have a many-to-many relationship such that one author can write multiple books, and one book can have more than one author.

 - Book and Checkout have a one-to-many relationship: a book may be checked out more than once over time, but there is only one book per checkout.
-(I decided not to implement multiple books per checkout so as to preserve the integrity of the checkout ID, for simplicity and ease of use, and in that some books may have different checkout durations.)
+(I decided not to implement multiple books per checkout so as to preserve the integrity of the checkout object, for simplicity and ease of use, and in that some books may have different checkout durations.)

 - Borrower and Checkout similarly have a one-to-many relationship: a borrower may make multiple checkouts, but there is only one borrower per checkout.